kwoulfe/Group-React/README.md

 ## Improvements

-In the future we would like to have an image uploader instead of an image link when you create a project,paypal integration with the donation page, perhaps a sleeker formatting, a ratings system for people to rate other peoples projects, a views tally on each of the display cards, and actual filters: to filter thru users content (search bar, most viewed, highest rated, etc.).
+In the future we would like to have an image uploader instead of an image link when you create a project,paypal integration with the donation page (Right now we just have basically a dummy page with no exchange of CC info[that field is not required to donate] or paypal information), perhaps a sleeker formatting, a ratings system for people to rate other peoples projects, a views tally on each of the display cards, and actual filters: to filter thru users content (search bar, most viewed, highest rated, etc.).
 We would also like to have our LogIn working properly.